Sabonis scores 21 points, Kings top Mitchell, Cavs 127-120

 Cavaliers guard Darius Garland had six points, his second-lowest scoring performance since scoring four points in a season-opening loss to Toronto.

-”He had a rough night,” Cavaliers coach J.D.
+”He had a rough night,” Cavaliers coach J.B.
 Bickerstaff said. ”We all know what Darius is capable of . shots weren’t going for him.
 He was battling to try and figure it out.”

 BICKERSTAFF PRAISES BROWN

-Note: This story has been corrected to show that Harrison Barnes scored 20 points, not 19.